kiboschool/course-intro-to-data-science/src/lessons/intro-to-data/ds-tools.md

 Jupyter Notebook also supports the inclusion of visualizations, images, and formatted text, making it an excellent tool for data analysis, data visualization, and presenting your findings.

-For this course, we'll be using an **__cloud version__** of jupyter notebook called as `Google Colab!`.
+For this course, we'll be using a **__cloud version__** of jupyter notebook called `Google Colab!`.
 With this, you can avoid the need for installation and configuration for jupyter notebook.
 Let's look at what Google Colab is all about.

 <aside>